Evolution of magnetic bubble domains in the uniaxial ferromagnet CeRu$_2$Ga$_2$B inferred from the Hall effect and ac magnetic susceptibility: Experimental Methods

 \section{Experimental Methods}

-Single crystals of \crgb~were grown by the Czochralski method \cite{Baumbach2012JoP} Magnetization ($M$) data were measured using a Quantum Design magnetic properties measurement system.
+Single crystals of \crgb~were grown by the Czochralski method \cite{Baumbach2012JoP}.
+Magnetization ($M$) data were measured using a Quantum Design magnetic properties measurement system.
 Magneto transport measurements were performed in a standard Hall-bar geometry, where the contact was made using Dupont Ag paints with a typical contact resistance of $\le 1~\Omega$.
-The sample sizes range 1--2 $\times$0.5--1$\times$0.5-1 mm$^3$.
-All the magneto transport data are obtained in the applied magnetic field along the crystalline $c$-axis and the DC current of 2 -- 6 mA was flown within the $ab$-plane.
+The sample dimensions range (1--2) mm $\times$(0.5--1) mm with varying thickness along the $c$-axis.
+For the Hall measurements, it was 0.4 and 0.6 mm and for the AC susceptibility, 0.9 -- 1.2 mm. \black All the magneto transport data are obtained in the applied magnetic field along the crystalline $c$-axis and the DC current of 2 -- 6 mA was flown within the $ab$-plane.
 The magnetic field was generated by the 7 T superconducting magnet sitting in the liquid Helium bath.

-The ac magnetic susceptibility measurements were performed with a home-built nesting coil set, which comprises a driving coil to generate a very small ac magnetic field and a pair of pick-up coils, coaxially placed within the driving coil.
+The ac magnetic susceptibility measurements were performed with a home-built nesting coil set comprising a driving coil to generate a very small ac magnetic field and a pair of pick-up coils, coaxially placed within the driving coil \cite{Maus2019}.
 The two pick-up coils are wound in opposite directions and connected in series to ensure equal mutual inductance with opposite sign.
 This results in zero net induced voltage in a null state.
 When the sample is placed in only one of the pick-up coils, a nonzero net voltage is induced, the magnitude of which is directly proportional to the change of magnetic flux contributed by the sample.
-This voltage is measured with a digital lock-in at a driving frequency and amplitude of 997 Hz and 7.1 gauss.
+This voltage is measured with a digital lock-in at a driving frequency and amplitude of 997 Hz and 7.1 gauss, respectively.
 Heat sinking for the sample inside the coil was achieved by adhering the samples to the long, thin sapphire rod using GE varnish.
 This rod is then inserted through the pick-up coils and anchored to the cold finger.
 The crystalline $c$-axis is aligned to the co-axis of the pick-up and driving coils that are parallel to the applied DC field.
 We find the background signal of coils is negligible compared to the signal generated by the presence of the samples.

 MFM images were taken with a home-built MFM probe inside a cryostat with superconducting magnets.
 Details of the setup are described elsewhere \cite{Jeong2015, Yang2016, Wulferding2017}.

 For the rest of this article, the applied magnetic field direction is always parallel to the crystalline $c$-axis, $\mathbf H\parallel c$, unless otherwise specified.